 How to Test for STDs in the Throat?

-A throat swab is used to detect certain sexually transmitted infections (STIs), particularly chlamydia and gonorrhoea.
-These infections can be transmitted through oral sex.
-Given that they were the most common STIs in Singapore in 2018, regular testing is recommended for sexually active individuals.
+A throat swab is used to identify certain sexually transmitted infections (STIs), especially chlamydia and gonorrhoea.
+These infections can be spread through oral sex.
+Since they were among the most common STIs in Singapore in 2018, regular testing is advised for sexually active individuals.

 Potential Symptoms